Bachelor of Biomedicine (Honours) at the Melbourne Dental School

-The Bachelor of Biomedicine Degree with Honours provides an advanced specialised year of study following a student’s completion of the requirements of the Bachelor of Biomedicine.
+The Bachelor of Biomedicine (Honours) provides an advanced, specialised year of study following a student’s completion of the requirements of the Bachelor of Biomedicine.
 It extends the student’s knowledge and skills through a supervised research project together with advanced coursework in related areas of study.

 Research Project Guide

 Prospective PhD students will find the Handbook useful as it gives an indication of the diversity of basic science and clinical research at the Melbourne Dental School.
-The research projects are also listed HERE.
+The research projects are also listed on the MDHS Research Database.

 How to Apply